FAQ

 What is ECG printing, and why haven't I heard of it?

-ECG (Expanded Color Gamut) is a printing standard that adds ink channels beyond standard CMYK — typically Orange, Green, and Violet — to reproduce a wider range of colors.
-It's been an ISO standard (ISO 20654) since 2014 but remains uncommon: the equipment investment is higher, the workflow requires specialized expertise, and most print buyers have never been offered it.
-If your current printer hasn't mentioned it, they likely don't run it.
+ECG (Expanded Color Gamut) adds ink channels beyond CMYK — Orange, Green, and Violet — to reproduce a wider color range in press printing.
+It's an ISO standard (ISO 20654) but uncommon because the equipment investment is higher and the workflow requires specialized press knowledge.
+Full explanation: Technology page.

 What's the difference between RGB and ECG?
 Are they the same thing?